 Markdown syntax can be used to embed images in ISLE lessons, which takes the general form

-To embed an image in an ISLE lesson, the image must be hosted online (since ISLE users will not have access to your local files).
-So for example, to include a picture of Paul the octopus from the 2010 World Cup, we could do
+This way, we can easily embed images that are hosted online in an ISLE lesson. for example, to include a picture of Paul the octopus from the 2010 World Cup, we could do

 which renders to